 Morocco has five wine regions across the country and four wineries open to visitors.
 The wineries focus their production (about 75 percent) on red wines, followed by a smaller selection of roses and whites.
 We enjoyed the Cuvee du President brand and the Sauvignon from Les Celliers de Meknès.

-The Hill County, Texas
+The Hill Country, Texas

 The first place that got us started exploring off-the-beaten path wine regions was Fredericksburg, Texas.
 In the heart of the Texas Hill Country west of Austin and north of San Antonio, the area is well-known across the state but less so nationally and internationally.